Lunatic-Labs/LU-Overview/README.md

 # LU-Overview
-A dashboard to display various statistics about the members and projects of Lunatic Labs
+A dashboard to display various statistics about the members and projects of Lunatic Labs.

+This project uses Angular for the frontend and a Nestjs server for the backend to connect with the APIs.

 ## Resources
 #### APIs